captainhowdy1/MHN-Honeypots/README.md

 ## Cowrie
 * Cowrie is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker.
 Cowrie includes a full fake filesystem.

-* unfortunately I did not catch any traffic attempting to brute force Cowrie.
+* Unfortunately I did not catch any traffic attempting to brute force Cowrie.

 ## Elastichoney
 * Elasticsearch has become an extremely popular search and analytics engine over the last few years.
 I thought it would be really neat to setup a honeypot to catch attackers attempting to attack an elastic instance.